aghilish/k8s-api/slides.md

 [Killercoda Lab](https://killercoda.com/aghilish/scenario/extending_k8s) .
 [API Reference](https://kubernetes.io/docs/reference/kubernetes-api/) . [kubectl](https://kubernetes.io/docs/reference/kubectl/)

 <!--
 Thank you for attending this presentation on Kubernetes API.
-If you want to learn more, you can watch the video linked here or visit the Kubernetes documentation for more information on the API reference, kubectl, and RBAC.
+If you want to learn more, you can watch the video linked here or follow the Killercoda hands-on lab I have linked here.
+You can also visit the Kubernetes documentation for more information on the API reference and kubectl.
 -->